Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 This is a DMARC alignment/authentication issue.
 Fix by authenticating the domain and aligning the From address.

 Checklist:
 - Domain Authentication in SendGrid: Settings → Sender Authentication → Domain Authentication.
-Choose a dedicated subdomain (e.g., `alerts.fxlabs.ai`).
+Choose a dedicated subdomain (e.g., `alerts.fxlabsprime.com`).
-  - Add the DKIM CNAMEs SendGrid provides (typically `s1._domainkey.alerts.fxlabs.ai` and `s2._domainkey.alerts.fxlabs.ai`).
+  - Add the DKIM CNAMEs SendGrid provides (typically `s1._domainkey.alerts.fxlabsprime.com` and `s2._domainkey.alerts.fxlabsprime.com`).
-  - Enable "Custom Return Path" (bounce domain), e.g., `em.alerts.fxlabs.ai` CNAME to SendGrid target.
+  - Enable "Custom Return Path" (bounce domain), e.g., `em.alerts.fxlabsprime.com` CNAME to SendGrid target.
 This makes SPF alignment pass.
   - If using Cloudflare DNS: set these CNAMEs to DNS only (gray cloud).
 Proxying breaks DKIM/SPF validation.
 - SPF for the sending domain/subdomain: publish or update SPF to include SendGrid.
-  - Example for subdomain `alerts.fxlabs.ai`: `v=spf1 include:sendgrid.net -all`
+  - Example for subdomain `alerts.fxlabsprime.com`: `v=spf1 include:sendgrid.net -all`
   - If the root domain already has an SPF for other services (e.g., Microsoft 365), include both as needed: `v=spf1 include:spf.protection.outlook.com include:sendgrid.net -all`
 - DMARC for the sending domain/subdomain: start permissive, then tighten.
-  - Example: `v=DMARC1; p=none; rua=mailto:dmarc@fxlabs.ai; adkim=s; aspf=s; pct=100`
+  - Example: `v=DMARC1; p=none; rua=mailto:dmarc@fxlabsprime.com; adkim=s; aspf=s; pct=100`
   - After validation, move to `p=quarantine` → `p=reject` to reduce spoofing.
-- From address must match the authenticated domain: send from `alerts@alerts.fxlabs.ai` if that's the domain you authenticated (update `FROM_EMAIL`).
+- From address must match the authenticated domain: send from `alerts@alerts.fxlabsprime.com` if that's the domain you authenticated (update `FROM_EMAIL`).
 - Optional: BIMI (brand logo) can help, but only after DMARC passes with enforcement and, ideally, a VMC.

 Why Outlook flagged it: